 Today I’m sharing some easy Mothers Day crafts for toddlers and preschoolers that kids can make can moms are going to cherish!

-These gorgeous crafts will make fantastic gifts and keepsakes and I’m also sharing Mothers Day cards that toddlers can make, perfect for ensuring a gorgeous handmade day full of lovely presents that will really mean something!
+These cute and easy crafts will make fantastic gifts and keepsakes and I’m also sharing Mothers Day cards that toddlers can make, perfect for ensuring a gorgeous handmade day full of lovely presents that will really mean something!

 Mothers Day Crafts for Toddlers

-As you will know though, children at this age develop rapidly so take a look through the list for the ideas which are most suitable to your child’s age, abilities and most importantly to their interests.
+As you will know, children at this age develop rapidly and there can be a lot of difference between what a two year old is able to do and what a four year old can create so take a look through the list for the ideas which are most suitable to your child’s age, abilities and most importantly to their interests.

 Because I’m sharing a lot of Mothers Day crafts today I’ve split it into two categories, Mothers Day cards and Mothers Day gifts toddlers can make.
-I’ve also added the details of a free Mothers Day colouring page that would make a nice activity too!
+I’ve also added the details of a free Mothers Day coloring page that would make a nice activity too, especially for younger children.

 There’s a lot ideas in both lists and as we get closer to the day I’m sure I’ll add a few more of my favourites in too as well as any new crafts that we do.

 Grab your crayons and get your copy of this free Mothers Day colouring page!
 You can use it as a quick Mothers Day activity, pop it on the front of a card or pop it in a frame and give it as a gift.

 Our free Mothers Day handprint card templates have six different designs perfect for toddler hands so you can make gorgeous flower pot cards that will make perfect keepsakes.

 Grab our free printable fingerprint Mother’s Day cards and use finger painting to make a cute card with a bouquet of flowers on it.